Shasthojoy/cloud-ops/README.md

     -b, --build     Builds a new cloud-ops Docker image and runs it -h, --help      Displays this help menu and exits
 ```

+## Repository Contents (Disclaimer)

+The contents of this repository past the root level are configuration for my personal cloud.
+While the configuration can certainly be used for reference and examples, __I would suggest that you review and understand all settings, options, and configurations used before blindly using any of this__.